kamaln7/klein/README.md

 ### Service file

-Here's a SystemD service file that you can use with klein:
+Here's a Systemd service file that you can use with klein:

 ```
 [Unit]